David Frum: White House

 While serving in the Bush White House and afterward, Frum strongly supported the Iraq War by furthering the claim that Saddam Hussein was in league with the terrorist group Al-Qaeda.
-In later years, however, he would express regret for that characterization, saying that it owed more to psychological and group identity factors than reasoned judgment:

-"It's human nature to assess difficult questions, not on the merits, but on our feelings about the different 'teams' that form around different answers.
+In later years, however, he would express regret for that characterization, saying that it owed more to psychological and group identity factors than reasoned judgment:"It's human nature to assess difficult questions, not on the merits, but on our feelings about the different 'teams' that form around different answers.
 To cite a painful personal experience: During the decision-making about the Iraq war, I was powerfully swayed by the fact that the proposed invasion of Iraq was supported by those who had been most right about the Cold War, and was most bitterly opposed by those who had been wrongest about the Cold War.
 Yet in the end, it is not teams that matter.
 It is the results.
 As Queen Victoria's first prime minister bitterly quipped after a policy fiasco: 'What wise men had promised has not happened.
-What the damned fools predicted has actually come to pass.'"

-He later acknowledged that it remains unclear how the USA "could have delivered better success in Iraq" in terms of replacing Saddam with a "more humane and peaceful" government.
+What the damned fools predicted has actually come to pass.'"He later acknowledged that it remains unclear how the USA "could have delivered better success in Iraq" in terms of replacing Saddam with a "more humane and peaceful" government.

 Frum left the White House in February 2002.
 Commentator Robert Novak, appearing on CNN, claimed that Frum was dismissed because his wife had emailed friends, saying that her husband had coined the "axis of evil" phrase.
 Frum and the White House denied Novak's allegation.
-Frum indicated that one of the most important reasons he left the White House when he did was because, as economic speech writer, he would have had to write a speeches defending the imposition of tariffs to protect the domestic steel industry for domestic political reasons.
+Frum indicated that one of the most important reasons he left the White House when he did was because, as economic speech writer, he would have had to write speeches defending the imposition of tariffs to protect the domestic steel industry for domestic political reasons.